Cluster-Based Generalized Additive Models Informed by Random Fourier Features: Numerical Experiment

-Based on the learned spatial Fourier features $\{(\omega_{k,\xi},\,\omega_{k,\eta})\}_{k=1}^K$ and the associated amplitudes $\{\beta_k\}_{k=1}^K$, we apply GMM-based clustering on the principal components of intermediate feature representation and subsequently train the corresponding cluster-wise GAM models.
-The resulting mixture-of-GAMs framework achieves a test RMSE of $0.489 \times 10^5$ USD, which is comparable to the performance obtained when clustering is guided by the full random Fourier features over all eight covariates ($0.501 \times 10^5$ USD), as reported in the last two rows of Table~\ref{tab:rmse_comparison}.
+We also assess whether the learned spatial representation is sufficient for downstream clustering.
+Using only the spatial Fourier features $\{(\omega_{k,\xi},\omega_{k,\eta})\}_{k=1}^K$ and the associated amplitudes $\{\beta_k\}_{k=1}^K$, we perform GMM-based clustering on the resulting latent representation and fit the corresponding cluster-wise GAM models.
+This variant attains a test RMSE of $0.489\times10^5$ USD, which is slightly smaller than the $0.501\times10^5$ USD obtained when clustering is guided by the full random Fourier feature representation over all eight covariates.
+These results suggest that the dominant regime structure in this dataset is largely captured by the spatial component alone.